rust-lang/async-book/src/04_pinning/01_chapter.md

 ## Why Pinning

 `Pin` works in tandem with the `Unpin` marker.
-Pinning makes it possible to guarantee that an object implmenting `!Unpin` won't ever be moved.
+Pinning makes it possible to guarantee that an object implementing `!Unpin` won't ever be moved.
 To understand why this is necessary, we need to remember how `async`/`.await` works.
 Consider the following code: